wriley/DayZBanditAI/README.md

 - [NEW] AI units spawned with weapongrade of 2 or higher can now be configured to always spawn with temporary NVGs if the normal probability check to spawn NVGs fails.
 This feature is disabled for DayZ 2017 and DayZ Namalsk (Note: Experimental feature, must be enabled manually in dayz_ai_variables)
 - [NEW] AI units spawned with weapongrade of 0 may now spawn with a pistol instead of a rifle.
 - [NEW] On AI unit death, loot generation script will not generate an additional pistol if unit is already carrying one.
-- [FIXED] Equipment Type of AI created from dynamically-spawned triggers was unintentionally hardcorded to 1.
+- [FIXED] Equipment Type of AI created from dynamically-spawned triggers was unintentionally hardcoded to 1.
 - [MODIFIED] AI loot table for tool items restructured.
 New format: [["ItemName1",Chance1],["ItemName2",Chance2],["ItemName3",Chance3]...etc]
 - [MODIFIED] Chernarus: Changes to Stary Sobor military tents - Increased maximum number of additional AI units spawned from 2 to 3.
 Extended patrol distance from 125 to 225m/waypoint.
 Disabled AI spawn centered around Stary Sobor military tents.
 - [MODIFIED] Chernarus: Decreased minimum number of AI units spawned on Skalisty Island from 2 to 0.
 Increased maximum additional number of AI units spawned from 0 to 1.
 (0 minimum, 1 maximum).